www.kawakib.com

 To go back to the "baby" analogy, does a woman have to know biology in order to have a baby?
 Of course not, but it would be helpful if she did.
 The same is true when one creates a dance, so let's run through some basics of choreography:

-The worst way to create a dance is to pull out your class or workshop notes and go, "Hmm, I guess I'll put 4 'Nadia hips' here, then do 8 'mayas' and 1 'paisley turn'.
+The absolute worst way to create a dance is to pull out your class or workshop notes and go, "Hmm, I guess I'll put 4 'Nadia hips' here, then do 8 'mayas' and 1 'paisley turn'.
 Please!!
 It's OK to look through your notes for inspiration or to help remember a nice step you learned, but don't "mix & match" out of your combination repertoire and call it choreography.
 If your music isn't unique enough to deserve it's own representation, then maybe you need different music.

 Pay attention to your music breakdown and you'll avoid the dreaded "4 on this side, 4 on the other" kind of "choreography" some dancers fall into.
 You know the music is more complex than that.
 If the music repeats, your steps can repeat - but is it REALLY exactly the same?
 Listen and see if anything is different - changing even just a single beat in a repeated sequence can save it from mediocrity.